-We’re excited to have spoken this week to silversmith Rajesh Gogna, creator of The Architect Series, whose work is currently on display in the exhibition, HammerClub 2019: Renewal.
+This week we spoke with Rajesh Gogna, award-winning silversmith and creator of The Architect Series, whose work is currently on display in our exhibition, HammerClub 2019: Renewal.

 Rajesh is a contemporary artist and silversmith with over 20 years’ experience, and numerous accolades both internationally and nationally.
-As the Senior Lecturer in Design Crafts at De Montford University, his work has a rich grounding in research and academia, with each piece being a manifestation of his attempts to redefine luxury and adapt silversmithing to the modern world.
+As the Senior Lecturer in Design Crafts at De Montford University, his work has a rich grounding in research and academia, with each piece an attempt to re-define luxury and adapt silversmithing for the modern world.

 How have you have responded to this year’s exhibition theme of Renewal?
 What does this word mean to you and how is it reflected through your work?